VILA-Lab/SRe2L/SCDD/README.md

 ```

 ## Performance
+Here is the table displaying the Top-1 validation accuracy obtained from training with 10, 50, 100, and 200 synthetic images per class using ResNet18.

 | IPC | CIFAR-100 | Tiny-ImageNet | ImageNet-1K |
 |---|---|---|---|
 | 10 img/cls | - | 31.6 | 32.1 |